 “Listen to your body.
 It will let you know if you are overworking it.
 Significantly increasing pain indicates that you need to modify your activity or movement,” she says.

-Remembering to stretch after you work is important too, as it can reduce swelling and ward off stiffness and soreness.
+Remembering to stretch your lower back after you work is important too, as it can reduce swelling and ward off stiffness and soreness.

 While gardening is hard work, it can also promote healing.
 Dr. Shen says it can actually help ease chronic pain in some cases because it’s good exercise and helps relieve stress.